microsoft/USBuildingFootprints/README.md

 #### DNN architecture
 The network foundation is ResNet34 which can be found [here](https://github.com/Microsoft/CNTK/blob/master/PretrainedModels/Image.md#resnet).
 In order to produce pixel prediction output, we have appended RefineNet upsampling layers described in this [paper](https://arxiv.org/abs/1611.06612).
-The model is fully-convolutional, meaning that the model can be applied on an image of any size (constrained by GPU memory, 4096x4096 in our case).
+The model is fully-convolutional, meaning that the model can be applied to an image of any size (constrained by GPU memory, 4096x4096 in our case).

 #### Training details
 The training set consists of 5 million labeled images.
-Majority of the satellite images cover diverse residential areas in US.
+Majority of the satellite images cover diverse residential areas in the US.
 For the sake of good set representation, we have enriched the set with samples from various areas covering mountains, glaciers, forests, deserts, beaches, coasts, etc.
 Images in the set are of 256x256 pixel size with 1 ft/pixel resolution.
 The training is done with CNTK toolkit using 32 GPUs.